-Due to the technical and operational characteristics of the project, CRE considers that the Le Havre FSRU is exposed to greater risks than the other LNG terminals.
+Due to the technical and operational characteristics of the project, CRE considers at this stage that the Le Havre FSRU is exposed to greater risks than the other LNG terminals.
 The terminal's limited storage capacity, combined with relatively low investment costs compared to operating costs (which, moreover, may vary heavily based on the level of use of the FSRU), lead to significant uncertainties for the project.

-In addition, CRE shares TotalEnergies's analysis that the regulatory regime would increase the level of risk attached to the project by not guaranteeing a sufficient level of use to ensure a stable and competitive tariff.
-On the contrary, a guaranteed reservation of 50% of capacity, corresponding to an average of two unloading per month, is likely to make the FSRU more attractive to third parties.
-Such a level of FSRU deployment would allow for better operational conditions, with more stable and lower gas-in-kind withdrawals and the tariff.
-This economic attractiveness of the FSRU is important in order for security of supply to be effectively improved (see section 2.2).
+In addition, at this stage, CRE shares TotalEnergies's analysis that the regulatory regime would increase the level of risk attached to the project by not guaranteeing a sufficient level of use to ensure a stable and competitive tariff.
+The exemption is therefore likely to make the FSRU more attractive given that the guaranteed reservation of 50% of the infrastructure's capacity provides better operational conditions for the use of the FSRU, with a more stable and lower tariff.
+This more attractive tariff will also reinforce the positive effect of the FSRU on security of supply (see section 2.2).